Organic & Biodynamic

 Variable speed drives installed on all pumps will save an estimated 35 per cent of electricity usage.

 The winery sits on the shore of the large dam, created for frost fighting.
 Care has been taken to landscape the area to create a place of beauty and a natural habitat for a variety of birds including native duck, pukeko and kotuku.
-More than 1,500 native trees have been planted with a further 3,000 planned.
-These are irrigated from the winery’s filtered wastewater system.
+More than 1,500 native trees have been planted and are irrigated from the winery’s filtered wastewater system.

 Livestock Enrich the Biodynamic Cycle

 One interesting preparation is cow horn manure (known as preparation 500).
-It is made by putting cow manure in a cow's horn and burying it below ground through the winter months.
-The horns are dug up the following spring and the cow dung has changed into a pleasant smelling, highly colloidal material.
+It is made by putting cow manure in a cow's horn and burying it below ground over the winter months.
+The horns are dug up the following spring and the cow manure inside has changed into a pleasant smelling, highly colloidal material.

 Once spread throughout the vineyard, the enriched soil provides a healthy and robust environment for the growth and development of the fruit.